Artisan-Lab/tag-std/R4L-safety-properties.md

 ### 3.2 NonMutate(ptr, val)

-When value `val` is alive, the memory pointed to by `ptr` must not be mutated.
+When value `val` is alive, the memory pointed at by `ptr` must not be mutated.

 **Formal Description**: